You are here

 Voyager 1 and 2 conducted a "grand tour" of the outer planets during the 1970s and '80s.
 Voyager 1 flew past Jupiter and Saturn, discovering new moons and rings, compiling movies of the motions of both planets' atmospheres, and conducting other observations.
 Voyager 2 followed the same path, but was then targeted to fly past Uranus and Neptune.
 Its encounters provided the first detailed looks at both giant planets and their moons.
 No other spacecraft has flown past either planet.
 Both Voyagers still operate today, and have detected signs of the "edge" of the solar system.

-Cassini entered orbit around Saturn in the summer of 2004, and has transmitted tens of thousands of images of the planet and its rings and moons.
+Cassini entered orbit around Saturn in the summer of 2004, and transmitted tens of thousands of pictures of the planet and its rings and moons.
 On January 14, 2005, a second part of the mission, the Huygens probe, parachuted to a soft landing on Titan.
 Its images showed a landscape carved by flowing liquid.
 Cassini's instruments have peered through Titan's atmospheric haze to discover possible pools of liquid and a possible volcano on Titan's surface.
-Cassini is scheduled to continue its reconnaissance of the Saturn system until 2008.
+Cassini ended its reconnaissance of the Saturn system in 2017.